 How did the word “arm” become associated with weapons?
 It’s not entirely clear, but it may have to do with the fact that in order to wield weapons, whether it’s a sword or a gun, having arms is necessary to use them.

 In any case, long ago if a person was “up in arms,” it meant that they were equipped with weapons and were ready to fight.
 This phrase makes early appearances in different plays from the late 1500s.
 For example, it’s found in the play King Richard III by William Shakespeare, 1591:

 “March on, march on, since we are up in arms;

 Yet to beat down these rebels here at home.”

-So it seems this phrase originally referred to “angry people with weapons” and then later the “weapons” part was dropped and now it has become an idiom that simply means “an angry person.”
+So it looks like this phrase originally referred to “angry people with weapons” and then later the “weapons” part was dropped.
+Now, it has become an idiom that simply means “an angry person.”